 This will help you improve posture and prepare your body for any bodybuilding exercise you’re about to perform in the gym to improve pectus excavatum.
-To execute the exercise, you must lay on the ground with the foam roller placed in your armpit.
+To execute the exercise, you must lie on the ground with the foam roller in your armpit.

 Then, roll forward until you feel a trigger point in your pec muscle.
 Slowly lower your body to foam roll the lower part of the muscle.